swapnilsparsh/DevEmpire/CONTRIBUTING.md

-- If you have already forked the project, update your copy before working.
+- If you have already forked the project, update your copy before working.-

 ```bash
 git remote update